4d/go-mobile/docs/tutorials/login-forms/custom-login-form.md

 This tutorial will show you how to:

-- Create and use a custom [login form](https://4d-for-ios.github.io/gallery/#/type/form-login).
+- Create and use a [custom login form](../../project-definition/publishing.md#login-form).
 - Allow authenticated users to login by scanning a QRCode.

->**PREREQUISITES**
->
->A website with authenticated users
->
->4D 18R6 minimum
->
+:::info

->Real iOS mobile device (simulator do not simulate camera)
+To complete this tutorial, you need a real mobile device (simulators do not simulate camera).

-*Scenario: You already have a website with authenticated users and you want then to login into their app just by scanning a QRCode*

-:::note

-Selecting a custom login form from the Project editor is not implemented yet but let's see how to do that manually

 :::

+*Scenario: You already have a website with authenticated users and you want them to login into their app just by scanning a QRCode with their device*

 ## STEP 1.
 Getting started